 Sevilla /se-vil-la/ [3 sylls.] as a girls' name is of Spanish origin.
 Variant of Sibyl (Greek) "prophetess, oracle".
 Also the name of an ancient city in southern Spain, home of painter Diego Velazquez and the setting of Bizet's famous opera "Carmen".

-Sevilla has 22 different forms via Sibyl: Cybele, Cybil, Cybill, Cybilla, Sabilla, Sabylla, Sib, Sibbell, Sibel, Sibell, Sibella, Sibelle, Sibilla, Sibyll, Sibylla, Sybel, Sybella, Sybelle, Sybil▼, Sybill, Sybilla and Sybille.Kreatif forms: Sevilley, Sevilra, Sevilta. [more]
+Sevilla has 22 different relations via Sibyl: Cybele, Cybil, Cybill, Cybilla, Sabilla, Sabylla, Sib, Sibbell, Sibel, Sibell, Sibella, Sibelle, Sibilla, Sibyll, Sibylla, Sybel, Sybella, Sybelle, Sybil▼, Sybill, Sybilla and Sybille.Kreatif forms: Sevilley, Sevilra, Sevilta. [more]